Blue State Blues: South Africa, a Cautionary Tale About America's 'Woke' Future

 We are not quite South Africa yet, not even in California, and South Africa is not beyond redemption.
 But we could follow South Africa down a path of decline if we repeat its three major mistakes: one, an obsession with race, which insists that reverse discrimination is the only answer; two, an obsession with redistribution over growth; and three, a refusal to prioritize the fundamental responsibilities of government – such as security and basic services — over utopian ideological goals.

-That is why parents are showing up at school board meetings across the country to protest against critical race theory and unscientific mask mandates.
+That is why parents are showing up at school board meetings across the country to protest against Critical Race Theory and unscientific mask mandates.
 They see in these doctrines the undoing of the nation’s future.

 That is also why the “apolitical” Department of Justice has identified these well-meaning parents as would-be domestic terrorists: our elite does not want the republic to be saved.
 They insist that “racist” America can only be redeemed through fundamental transformational change.